den-materials/terminal-basics-navigating-the-filesystem/readme.md

   - Using relative path: `rm a.txt`
   - Using absolute path: `rm /wdi/labs/a.txt`

+### Moving/Renaming Files

 Finally, we can rename and move files and folders with this syntax:

 ```bash
 mv file-name file-name2
 ```

-The first argument is the file or folder being moved or renamed, and the second argument is the directory destination you can use to also rename the file/folder if you want.
+The first argument is the file or folder being moved or renamed, and the second argument is the destination.
 For example, from your root directory:

 ```bash
 mkdir this-folder that-folder